 We do not have a sales or marketing infrastructure and have no experience in the sale, marketing or distribution of therapeutic products.
 To achieve commercial success for any approved product, we must either develop a sales and marketing organization or outsource these functions to third parties.
-Our current plan for our oncology products, other than MM-121, for which we receive marketing approval, is to market and sell these products ourselves in the United States and Europe and to establish distribution or other marketing arrangements with third parties for these products in the rest of the world.
-We have an option to co-promote MM-121 in the United States with Sanofi, which otherwise holds worldwide commercialization rights to this product candidate.
+Our current plan is to market and sell any approved products ourselves in the United States and potentially other territories.
+We expect to establish distribution or other marketing arrangements with third parties for these products in any areas of the world where we do not market and sell these products ourselves.